Handball: South Korea tee up Norway semi-final

 Twice winners South Korea met world and European champions Norway, who won the day's first quarter-final 21-19, in the semi-finals four years ago and will hope for a better result in London when the pair meet on Thursday.

-Also through are Spain, who beat Croatia 25-22 to move into the last four for the first time where they will face debutants Montenegro, who handed France their first defeat in these Games with a last-gasp 23-22 win.
+Also through are Spain, who beat Croatia 25-22 to move into the last four for the first time where they will face either France or debutants Montenegro whose match starts at 1930 GMT.

 Beijing bronze medallists South Korea have only failed once in seven Olympic tournaments to finish on the podium and stopped 2008 runners-up Russia, who won three titles as the Soviet Union, from scoring for 10 first-half minutes.